The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 consequences that undermine the very goals AI seeks to achieve.

-Student data is particularly sensitive due to the vulnerability of minors
+Data: Student data is particularly sensitive due to the vulnerability of

-and the long-term implications of educational records.
-Data breaches
+minors and the long-term implications of educational records.
+Data

-issues, or even predictive risk scores, potentially leading to identity
+behavioral issues, or even predictive risk scores, potentially leading to

 - Compliance and Regulatory